-Awards are given to the tournament champions (two robots) and sometimes the tournament finalists (two robots).
+Awards are given to the tournament champions (four teams) and sometimes the tournament finalists (four teams).
 There is an award for engineering excellence and one for overall team performance as well.
+At some tournaments a skills award is also given.